sib-swiss/termal/roadmap.md

 Normal
 ------

+1. Sequence numbers start at 1, but positions start at 0.
+Make up your mind, dude...

 1. B0007: the consensus is shorter than the alignment in `CD00377_ICL-PEPM_wDesc.msa`.
 This is due to sevral cases of non-letter